trep/wrapper/README.md

 # Overview
-[OpenTREP](https://github.com/trep/opentrep) aims at providing a clean API, and the corresponding C++ implementation, for parsing travel-/transport-focused requests.
+[OpenTREP](https://github.com/trep/opentrep) aims at providing a clean API, its corresponding C++ implementation and Python extension, for parsing travel-/transport-focused requests.
 It powers the https://transport-search.org Web site (as well as its newer version, https://www2.transport-search.org).

 As part of the [OpenTREP releases](https://github.com/trep/opentrep/releases),